riyaskalam/M365DevFundamentals/readme.md

 - Using SPA Frameworks - React & Angular
 - Introduction to SharePoint Framework
 - Introduction to Teams & Office Add-In Development
-- DevOps & Application Lifecycle Management (ALM)
+- Provisioning & Microsoft 365 DevOps
 - No Code Solutions using the Power Platform

 ## Zielgruppe